kimwongyuda/VLM2Vec/README.md

-# VLM2Vec: Training Vision-Language Models for Massive Multimodal Embedding Tasks (ICLR 2025) WOW!
+# VLM2Vec: Training Vision-Language Models for Massive Multimodal Embedding Tasks (ICLR 2025) WOWw!

 This repo contains the code and data for [VLM2Vec: Training Vision-Language Models for Massive Multimodal Embedding Tasks](https://arxiv.org/abs/2410.05160).
 In this paper, we aimed at building a unified multimodal embedding model for any tasks.